-Vendors who meet criteria set forth in chapter 39.19 RCW, should complete and submit the Business Enterprise Certification Form with the Contractor Intake Form.
+Vendors who meet criteria set forth in chapter 39.19 RCW, should indicate status on the Contractor Intake Form.

 B.9.
 ETHICS, POLICIES, & LAW

 This RFP, the evaluation of proposals, and any resulting contract shall be made in conformance with applicable Washington State laws and Policies.